Moderator - Nic Frederick, Director of Conservation and Planning, DAWSON

 About

-This webinar will mirror the Case Law presentation provided during the recent NAEP 2023 Conference & Training Symposium, with updates as warranted.
-The panel is focused on a paper that reviews substantive National Environmental Policy Act (NEPA) cases issued by the United States Courts of Appeals in 2022.
+This webinar will mirror the Case Law presentation provided during the recent NAEP 2024 Conference & Training Symposium, with updates as warranted.
+The panel is focused on a paper that reviews substantive National Environmental Policy Act (NEPA) cases issued by the United States Courts of Appeals.
 The implications of the decisions and their relevance to NEPA practitioners will be explained.
-This webinar will summarize the more detailed paper prepared for the 2023 conference session.
+This webinar will summarize the more detailed paper prepared for the 2024 conference session.
 The paper briefly explains, with an emphasis on the substantive NEPA findings, each opinion issued by the U.S. Court of Appeals.
 The paper identifies statistics regarding the NEPA appellate opinions, such as a twelve-year record of NEPA cases, organized by circuit, and by year.
 The paper also identifies the agencies involved in each case and presents statistics relevant to the agencies; the paper further identifies the prevailing ratio of federal agencies, including by agency and by document type (categorical exclusion, environmental assessment, environmental impact statement).
-The paper analyzes the trends in the court opinions involving NEPA for 2022, with an emphasis on substantive NEPA practice, and by the grouping of the cases.
+The paper analyzes the trends in the court opinions involving NEPA, with an emphasis on substantive NEPA practice, and by the grouping of the cases.

 Finally, each court opinion is paraphrased and organized in a manner easy to read for practitioners to find the court's ruling.
 Appellate opinions are grouped and analyzed by agency.
 Past trends include challenges to purpose and need, alternatives considered, public comment, scientific impact assessment methodologies, GHG emissions and climate change impact assessment, incomplete or unavailable information, determination of significance, segmentation, duty to supplement, connected actions, federal actions, cumulative impact assessment, mitigation, monitoring, and adaptive management.
 Suggestions for improving the implementation of the NEPA process and to meeting current challenges are offered, looking ahead to the future with a renewed emphasis on one of the world's oldest and most forward-looking environmental laws.